chippyash/semantic-version-updater/README.md

 # Semantic Version Updater

-Build chain utility to update semantic version for a Satis/Composer library package
+Build chain utility to update semantic version for a Composer library package

 ## How